jiawei397/nest-docs/docs/documentation/02_controllers.en-US.md

 ```

 :::warning
-The `Response` type needs to be exported from the `@nest` library, and the `type` keyword should be added to its definition.
+The `Response` type needs to be exported from the `@nest/core` library, and the `type` keyword should be added to its definition.
 :::

 ## Headers